Oprah’s Favorite Cooling Sheets and Pajamas Are 30% Off Right Now

-Oprah’s Favorite Sheets and Pajamas Are 30% Off at This Alternative Prime Day Sale
+Oprah’s Favorite Sheets and Pajamas Are 30% Off at This Extended Sale

-Oprah Winfrey's favorite bedding brand Cozy Earth is hosting its alternative Prime Day sale with sitewide deals on best-sellers, like bamboo pajamas and sheets.
-Through Thursday, July 14, Cozy Deal Days is offering up to 35% off Oprah's hand-selected picks that made it onto Oprah's Favorite Things lists four years in a row.
+Oprah Winfrey's favorite bedding brand Cozy Earth is extending its Cozy Days sale with sitewide deals on best-sellers, like bamboo pajamas and sheets.
+Cozy Days Extended Sale is offering up to 30% off Oprah's hand-selected picks that made it onto Oprah's Favorite Things lists four years in a row.

 Oprah loves Cozy Earth for their ultra soft, breathable bedding that is perfect for summertime and helps keep your body cool while you snooze.
 The hypoallergenic sheets, pillow cases, duvet covers and comforters are made from 100% viscose from bamboo and are made to last through every season.
 In addition to bedding, Cozy Earth offers chic and comfortable loungewear from pajama sets to joggers, socks and more.

 Described by Oprah as “the softest EVER," Cozy Earth's dreamy sheet sets along with the bamboo pajamas are excellent for lazy mornings, cozy nights, and everything in between.
-Save big on Oprah's favorite cooling bedding and loungewear at the Cozy Earth Prime Day Sale below.
+Save big on Oprah's favorite cooling bedding and loungewear at the Cozy Earth Extended Sale below.

 Oprah's favorite pajamas are buttery soft, breathable and moisture-wicking to keep you feeling cool.